yohasebe/wp2txt/README.md

 Wikipedia dump file to text converter

-**Important:** This is a project still work in progress and it could be slow, unstable, and even destructive!
+**IMPORTANT:** This is a project still work in progress and it could be slow, unstable, and even destructive!
 It should be used with caution.

-**Update:** Ver.
-0.9.1. has added a new option `num-threads`, which improves the performance significantly .
-Note also that `--category` option is enabled by default, resulting with output format somewhat different from previous versions.
-Check out the new format using test data in `data/output_samples` folder before going on to convert a huge wikipedia dump.**

 ### About ###

 WP2TXT extracts plain text data from Wikipedia dump file (encoded in XML/compressed with Bzip2) stripping all the MediaWiki markups and other metadata.
 It is originally intended to be useful for researchers who look for an easy way to obtain open-source multi-lingual corpora, but may be handy for other purposes.

+**UPDATE:** Version 0.9.1 has added a new option `num-threads`, which improves the performance significantly .
+Note also that `--category` option is enabled by default, resulting with output format somewhat different from previous versions.
+Check out the new format using test data in `data/output_samples` folder before going on to convert a huge wikipedia dump.

 ### Features ###